Protecting Your Brand and Customer Information with Ecommerce Security

 • Integration with security plugins and third-party security services.

-A secure payment gateway is crucial for processing customer payments safely.
-Reputable payment gateways like PayPal, Stripe, and Sage Pay offer advanced security features, including fraud detection and prevention tools.
+For payment gateways, reputable options like PayPal, Stripe, and Sage Pay offer advanced security features, including fraud detection and prevention tools.

 Regularly monitor your payment gateway for any suspicious activity or unauthorized transactions to maintain the safety of your customers' information.